 Make no mistake, you will screw up an lose arrows while practicing and when hunting.
 You’ll be surprised how often you destroy your own arrows by shooting them, missing the target, or other annoying problems.

 Shooting lower quality arrows for target practice is good and bad.
 While it might save you money, it’s very likely to mess up your shooting habits and throw off your accuracy when hunting.
 I recommend buying a dozen of the best arrows you can afford and simply being mindful of howyou use them to make them last as long as possible.

 Sights are probably the most important place you can spend your time and money when buying a new bow.
 Without good sights, you’ll never achieve consistent groupings.
 Most bows don’t come with top of the line sights so you might be further ahead to buy a bow without any sights and then add your own after market.

 Any good pro shop will help advise you on how to select the best sights and they’ll always help you sight the bow in after you buy.
 This can be a lengthy and difficult process if you’re doing it yourself so it’s honestly well worth your time to consider doing it this way, particularly if you’re new to the sport.

 Whether you’re brand new to the sport or experienced with archery, it’s important to understand your options when you’re shopping for a new bow.
 You’ve learned what to look for and what to consider when choosing your next compound bow.
 Now it’s your job to go through our list of bow reviews and pick the one that makes the most sense for your needs.

 Don’t forget that’s it’s always okay to seek professional help from your local outfitter.
 Any bow store will be happy and ready to help you find the best draw weight, draw length, and accessories for your bow.
-Once you’ve bought your bow, take it in and get help sighting it in and tuning the bow for you!
+Once you’ve purchased your bow, take it in and get help sighting it in and tuning the bow for you.